-Before the levees were breached, fecal coliform concentrations and loading showed no statistically significant pattern of downstream reductions for any of the Project Area creeks, although high variability in the data may have masked differences (Parsons 2009).
+Some preliminary analysis of downstream reductions in pollutants was conducted for nitrate and fecal coliform loading rates prior to restoration (Parsons 2009).
+Fecal coliform concentrations and loading showed no statistically significant pattern of downstream reductions for any of the Project Area creeks, although there was high variability in the data (Parsons 2009).
 Median pathogen concentrations and/or loading rates actually increased downstream in some areas, including Fish Hatchery Creek and Bear Valley Creek (ibid).
 For both of these systems, this suggests that there are some additional inputs other than the upper portions of Fish Hatchery and Bear Valley Creek watersheds, such as wildlife use or septic-influenced surface water and groundwater flowing from the adjacent developed portion of Inverness Ridge into the west end of the marshes (ibid).
+Despite the fact that soluble nutrients such as nitrates are the least effectively trapped pollutants by floodplain systems, nitrates did show some downstream reductions prior to restoration for many of the creeks, including Fish Hatchery Creek, Tomasini Creek, and Bear Valley Creek, all of which were leveed or impounded to some degree (Parsons 2009).